Migrating from nginx to Angie#

 /etc/nginx/modules-enabled/

-is used to include dynamic modules, update the path:# include /etc/nginx/modules-enabled/*.conf;
+update the path:# include /etc/nginx/modules-enabled/*.conf;

 include /etc/angie/modules-enabled/*.conf;